Maria-Wiatr/Report_AWSD/README.md

 | **Victims** | National vs. international staff, gender distribution, organisation type, and outcome breakdown |
 | **Data Exploration** | Open-ended decomposition tree for user-driven breakdown across any combination of dimensions |

-All analytical pages share consistent global filters (country, year, outcome measure) and dynamic visual titles that update automatically with the filter context.
+All analytical pages share consistent global filters (country, year, incidents and outcome measure) and dynamic visual titles that update automatically with the filter context.

 ---